-This is to determine the claimant's capability and personal circumstances and includes exploring work history, qualifications and health and caring responsibilities.
+This is to determine the claimant's capabilities and personal circumstances and includes exploring work history, qualifications, health conditions and caring responsibilities.

 It provides the opportunity to tailor work-related requirements to support the claimant to become an effective jobseeker.
-If the claimant has basic skills gaps, for example English language or numeracy skills below level 2, they can be mandated to do training to improve their skills.
+If the claimant has essential skills gaps, (for example English language or numeracy skills below level 2), they can be mandated to do training to improve their skills.
 See Main provision overview of contracted and non-contracted.